Provincial Nominee Program for Nigerian Applicants: Which PNPs Are Worth Pursuing

 For Enhanced streams:

-4. Accept and submit the provincial application within the given window (typically 30–45 days)
+- Accept and submit the provincial application by the deadline stated in the invitation

-5. Upon nomination, accept it in your IRCC account — 600 points are added automatically
+- Upon nomination, accept it in your IRCC account within 30 calendar days — 600 points are then added

 For Base (non-Express Entry) streams:

 The PNP layer of Express Entry adds significant strategy to what appears to be a straightforward points system.
-Knowing which provinces are drawing in your occupation, at what score thresholds, and what documentation each requires is the difference between waiting for a Federal draw that may not come for two years and getting invited within months.
-The Nigeria to Canada Express Entry Guide includes a current-status breakdown of provinces actively drawing Nigerian-eligible profiles, plus step-by-step instructions for the OINP registration process as the most accessible Enhanced stream for Nigerian professionals.
+Knowing which provinces are accepting your occupation, under which stream, and with what documentation is more useful than relying on an old draw threshold.
+The Nigeria to Canada Express Entry Guide includes a current-status breakdown of province-specific options and step-by-step instructions for checking the active nomination process.

 Get Your Free Nigeria → Canada Express Entry Guide — Quick-Start Checklist